jshuhler/calculator/README.md

     - [x] push the string of the equation entered to the top display and put the answer on the main display
 - [x] clear button
     - [x] reset the variables back to undefined
-- [ ] delete button
+- [x] delete button
-    - [ ] turn the string back to an array, remove the last element of the array, join it back to a string, display that value in the display?
+    - [x] turn the string back to an array, remove the last element of the array, join it back to a string, display that value in the display?
-    - [ ] what if it's the secondNum instead of the initialNum?
+    - [x] what if it's the secondNum instead of the initialNum?
-        - [ ] if statement to check if there is an operator, if so, do all of that on the secondNum, otherwise do it on the initialNum?
+        - [x] if statement to check if there is an operator, if so, do all of that on the secondNum, otherwise do it on the initialNum?
-- [ ] clean up
+- [x] clean up
-    - [ ] don't allow more than one `.` per Num
+    - [x] don't allow more than one `.` per Num
         - listener if it is pressed it turns the button off until and operator, equal sign, delete, or clear is selected?
+        - listener to change value of a variable. when `.` is clicked, it sets decimal to true, if decimal variable is equal to true, the button is disabled. clicking any operator btn changes the decimal variable to false, which enables the button.
     - [x] entering initialNum, selecting an operator, entering secondNum, then selecting an operator should execute the fucntion and then store that Num as the new initialNum
         - not sure if the last part about storing the outcome as the new initialNUm is needed, but look into it for extra credit
     - [x] round all returned numbers to 5 decimals